XeroXP/TweetNaclSharp/README.md

 * `System.Security.Cryptography.RandomNumberGenerator` (standard)

-If you somehow have a cryptographically-strong source of entropy (not `Math.Random`!), and you know what you are doing, you can plug it into TweetNaclSharp like this:
+If you somehow have a cryptographically-strong source of entropy (not `Random`!), and you know what you are doing, you can plug it into TweetNaclSharp like this:

     TweetNaclSharp.Nacl.SetPRNG((byte[] x, int n) => {